menzin/About_jQuery/Chapter6.md

       ClickMe! </button>
   ```
 > [!NOTE]
->  This actually makes the But3Handler function run.
+>  This actually makes the But3Handler function run. <br>
 > The But3Handler() is defined separately in a script.

 <ins>**General category 2**: Use JavaScript to set the  onclick attribute for the element</ins>

 > [!NOTE]
-> The element is identified by its id.
+> The element is identified by its id.  <br>
-> The oncllick attribute is set inside a script and after the DOM is loaded.
+> The oncllick attribute is set inside a script and after the DOM is loaded.  <br>
-> You may either define the handler directly, as in the But5 example, or you may set it to another function, as in the But4 example.
+> You may either define the handler directly, as in the But5 example, or you may set it to another function, as in the But4 example. <br>
 > You may remove the handler by coding myElement.onclick = null.

 - Write a function and set the button's onclick property (in the DOM) to be that function: